JuaciraQuissueiaRosa/EscolaInfoSys/README.md

-Website for students, root for SchoolAppMobile Application at JuaciraRosa git Hub Profile
+Website for students,admin and employes root for SchoolAppMobile Application at JuaciraRosa git Hub Profile

-note: both the projects share the same database
+note: both the projects share the same database and mobile aplication is online conected through the api to acess the data